jmpark95/4th-project-Movie-app/README.md

 1. Material UI: Properly utilise theming, palette, typography to avoid excessive use of sx{} props.
 2. React router: The "learn as you go" mentality was probably not the best idea.
 I feel like I didn't follow best practices or was just outright wrong in my implementation of client side routing.
 I definitely should've read the docs or a tutorial before starting.
 This will be something I'll come back later to fix, or start fresh in my next project.
 3. Backend routing: Again, I need to do some revision here.
-I feel like I was making random API endpoints and just forcing axios requests to hit the endpoints.
+I feel like I was making random API endpoints and just forcing axios requests to hit them.
 Need to revise on how to synchronise the frontend with backend.
-E.g - the URL of the search results doesn't show up?
+E.g - when the user searches for a movie, the URL stays the same.
-4. Maybe start thinking about using redux
+4. Start learning redux and see how it can help with future projects
-5. How to fix watchlist bug where users have to click twice to remove movie from watchlist?
+5. Need to fix watchlist bug where users have to click twice to remove movie from watchlist?
 Come back to this later...